Thai Cooking Class at the Mandarin Oriental Cooking School

 There are an abundance of affordable cooking courses on offer in Bangkok, and indeed all over Thailand, and this course is expensive by comparison.
 But the quality of ingredients, the knowledgeable staff, the level of instruction, and the personal attention, make this course a million miles removed from some of the other classes we’ve done and most of the cooking courses on offer in Thailand.

-Lara and I recently wrote a story on the world’s best cooking experiences for Lifestyle+Travel magazine, in which we included a briefer review of this course.
+Lara and I recently wrote a story on the world’s best cooking experiences for Lifestyle+Travel magazine, in which we included a review of this course.
 If you’re in Bangkok or any other Asian capital city look out for L+T’s November FOOD issue, featuring that story, plus stories by us on Eating Tokyo and Mouthwatering Melbourne.
+Thanks to the Mandarin Oriental Hotel for their hospitality.